openbaton/fm-system/README.md

 **Note**: During the installation you will be prompted for entering the IP address of the host of the Zabbix Plugin, make sure this IP can be reached by the Zabbix Server host.

-After the installation, the `openbaton-fms` is already configured and running.
+After the installation, the `openbaton-fms` will be already configured and running.

 ## Installation from the source code